Tracking Progress Toward a Degree

 What other resources are available to help select a new major?

 Back to Top

-- Consult the AAC's webpages for detailed information about exploring majors at UF.
-There are suggested plans as well as numerous links and resources to help you.
+- Consult the advising center's exploratory webpages for detailed information about how to purposefully explore majors at UF.
+There are suggested plans as well as numerous links and resources to help students explore UF majors.